 In one of our cases, a young boy drowned during a gym class at a school district pool.
 There was not a lifeguard at the pool, and only one teacher was present.
 The teacher was not a trained lifeguard and we had evidence that he was using his iPad instead of watching the children.
 It was not until after the class that anyone realized the boy was missing.
 He was found at the bottom of the pool.
 This tragic death could have been prevented.
-Attorneys Fred Pritzker and Eric Hageman represented the family in a wrongful death lawsuit against the school district.
+Pritzker Hageman attorneys represented the family in a wrongful death lawsuit against the school district.
 They a won $3 million settlement for the family.

 Our lawyers have handled a number of personal injury or wrongful death cases against schools.
 Possible claims include the following: